WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/49_Ephesians/Eph_2.md

 in whom the whole structure, being joined together, grows into a holy temple in the Lord.

 ###### 22
-In him you also are being built together into a dwelling place for God by the Spirit. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+In him you also are being built together into a dwelling place for God by the Spirit.

 ***